Gdarthsid/QuITO-Version-1/README.md

 | [VanDerPol control constrainted](./examples/VanDerPol%20control%20constrained/)  | Nonlinear  | No, Yes, No  |
 | [VanDerPol state constrainted](./examples/VanDerPol%20state%20constrained/)  | Nonlinear  | Yes, No, No  |

+Implementation details for all the individual examples are given in their readme files which found within their directories.

 ## How to cite?
 In case you're using QuITO, consider citing the article:
 Constrained trajectory synthesis via quasi-interpolation (https://ieeexplore.ieee.org/abstract/document/9992892)